music-miko/go/internal/platforms/README.md

-# 🎼 YukkiMusic Platform System
+# 🎼 ArcMusic Platform System

 > **A modular, extensible, and priority-based framework for music source integration.**